Access Free Vermont Criminal & Arrest Records

 Written Requests: The process for obtaining criminal records from the courts is outlined below:

-1. To perform a criminal record, interested parties should complete a Criminal Record Check Request and Reply form.
+1. To perform a criminal record, interested parties should complete a Criminal Record Check Request & Reply form.

 2. Knowing the docket number is not necessary.
 However, the requester should at minimum furnish the name and date of birth (DOB) for the subject of the record.